scotthurlbert/Urler/README.md

 That's it.

 Why?
-Well I have a kitchen in the computer.
+Well I have a computer in the kitchen.
 I wanted to be able to send a url from my other computers to this computer without syncing bookmarks.

 This little web app does that in about 10 lines of code.